 This challenging international curriculum emphasizes a broad and balanced study that requires an in-depth understanding of subjects.
 Students develop skills such as critical reasoning, research, teamwork and argumentation.
 They are able to tailor their studies to their interests, abilities and future goals.
 Cambridge AICE is available at Winter Haven High School.

-Career academies are small, personalized learning communities within a middle or high school that focus on a specific field of study, such as the health sciences, business, or aerospace.
+Career academies are small, personalized learning communities within a elementary, middle or high school that focus on a specific field of study, such as the health sciences, business, or aerospace.
 Students must apply and be accepted with parental knowledge and support.
 Many of our career academies have received national certifications.

 Charter schools are independent public schools that operate under a performance contract (or “charter”) with defined rules and regulations.
 Visit this page for a list of local charter schools, and contact information for our district’s charter school office.

 Exceptional Student Education (ESE) programs serve students from preschool through age 22.
 We offer transition programs that help students become functional adults, as well as support services such as physical therapy and mental health counseling.
 ESE services are available at schools throughout our district, as well as at three learning centers for students with severe exceptionalities.

 These schools offer high-quality academic programs combined with an emphasis on rigorous study in performing and fine arts areas, including visual arts, dance, theatre and music.